-In addition to text, an SNMP Network Manager might also display graphs or charts, as Figure 1-5 illustrates.
+In addition to text, an SNMP Network Manager might also display graphs or charts, as the following figure illustrates.

-Figure 1-5.
-Example of Monitoring Information
+Figure 1-3.
+Example of monitoring information

-Master Agents
+Master agents

 A master agent is a software program that provides the interface between an SNMP Network Manager and a subagent.

 Each workstation that includes a managed component needs to have a master agent.
 Each managed workstation can have a different master agent.
 A master agent performs the following tasks: